vagabond1215/Fantasy-Survival/README.md

 Future features should follow the same pattern: define a `metadata` object when calling `queueOrder` so that proficiencies and inventory projections remain accurate.

+### Equipment catalog and supply chains

+Equipment definitions now live in `src/data/equipment.js`.
+Each entry captures the category, tier, durability, icon, and crafting materials for the weapon, armor, or tool so that UI components and crafting logic can reference a single source of truth.
+Icon helpers (`src/icons.js`) automatically surface these entries alongside dedicated resource icons for supporting materials such as straight branches, seasoned wood, and prepared hides.

+To keep every recipe ingredient attainable, new gathering and crafting loops fill the gaps:

+- A sapling gathering prospect yields **straight branches** for tool shafts.
+- Leatherworkers can cure **prepared hides** from raw hides, herbs, and plant fibers.
+- Woodcutters can season timber into **seasoned wood** for bows and handles.
+- Smelting recipes transform **raw ore** and fuel into bronze, iron, and steel ingots.

+All new recipes live in `src/crafting.js` (and mirrored in `docs/src/crafting.js`) and obey the same unlock rules as the equipment tiers they support.
+This ensures higher-tier equipment and armor can be produced without requiring placeholder resources or manual inventory edits.

 ### Population generation and assignments

 `src/population.js` produces the starting settlement roster.
 On a new game the module: